st-peters-mbare-iot-makerspace/Offgrid-IoT-Urban-Farming/README.md

 The ultimate goal of the project is to develop an Aquaponics setup that is reproducible using inexpensive technology which is self-sustaining and results in predictable high yields.
 The overall intention is to balance high quality setup with the least cost by using best technology that is free and open source.

-Energy is potentially our biggest threat thus we will explore alternative, self-sustaining renewable energy such as biofuels and solar.
-IoT technology will be used to use data to actualised precision agriculture resulting in high yields.

-## Project Summary
-### Aquaponics in IBC Totes
 Aquaponics combines the benefits of Aquaculture and Hydroponics to create a self-sustaining farming ecosystem.
 The system will contain a water filtration system, an advanced sensor suite and remote monitoring capabilities.
 Utilising 1000 litres IBC totes, participants will grow vegetables and fish using data collecting sensors and environment-regulating actuators.

+## Project Summary

 ### Arduino and Rspberry Pi Applications
 Arduino units will be connected to a sensor network and actuators within the IBC totes housing the Aquaponics system.
 IoT applications including a Nodered web application and MongoDB database will run on Raspberry Pi units and provide real-time management information in the form of graphs and pattern representations.